peritext/peritext/specification/sections/doc-document_syntax.md

 Model:
 ```
-I'm talking about [rhetorics]{} //firt version
+I'm talking about [rhetorics]{} //firt version : glossary key is the same as the word being marked

-I'm being [rhetorical]{rhetorics} //second version
+I'm being [rhetorical]{rhetorics} //second version : glossary key is different from the word being marked and specified independantly
 ```

 Description:

-Records a word as a glossary's word.
+Records a word as a glossary's entry.

 Without argument, the word is considered as is.